deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

     *   Domain name must have exactly one part above the TLD.
     *   Domain name must not equal an existing multi-part TLD.
 *   2201
+    *   Registrar is missing the billing account map for this currency type.
     *   Registrar is not authorized to access this TLD.
 *   2306
     *   Too many resource checks requested in one check command.